Nonlocal Conformal Field Theory: Comments on nonlocal field theories

 The conformal invariance of the fractional bosonic CFT has been well established~\cite{paulos_conformal_2016,rajabpour_conformal_2011} as we mentioned previously and can be shown to follow from the CS extension theorem~\cite{caffarelli_extension_2007} which is of course equivalent to the well studied fractional free Gaussian theory.
 This theory, while built out of a nonlocal kinetic operator, does not furnish a generalized operator product algebra with an operator-valued central charge.
-While this fact is not surprising, it is instructive to see how it comes about.
-To this end, we will exhibit a field redefinition that localizes the action in an approach that resembles techniques such as bosonization/fermionization (or the Jordan-Wigner transformation if there is a lattice in place).
+While this fact is not surprising in light of Lemma 1, it is instructive to see how it comes about.
+To this end, we will exhibit a field redefinition that localizes the action in an approach that resembles techniques such as bosonization/fermionization.

-Consider the field redefinition $\phi = \partial^{1-\gamma} \phi'$ under which one has, up to the singular terms of the binomial expansion,
+Consider the field redefinition $\Phi = \partial^{1-\gamma} \Phi'$ under which one has, up to the singular terms of the binomial expansion,

 where $\sim$ denotes an equivalence of analytical structure.
 Of course, arbitrary field redefinitions cannot be used.
 We say that a field redefinition is physically meaningful if the induced transformation of the partition function is simply a rescaling.
 That such a \emph{non-trivial} field redefinition exists is an unusual property of QFTs in general.